Tech CHEQ: Presenting & Analyzing Fake Web Data

-When presenting the impact of Invalid Traffic (IVT) to customers, we analyze anomalies which are determined on the back end of our technology by cybersecurity challenges.
+When presenting the impact of Invalid Traffic (IVT) and Sophisticated Invalid Traffic (SIVT) to customers, we analyze anomalies that are determined on the back end of our technology by cybersecurity challenges.
 Whether the anomalies we are looking at are new threats or known threats, our goal is to show our clients, with a high level of certainty, that a specific visitor is either valid or invalid.
 Some of the ways our platform achieves that accuracy are as follows.

 Monitoring before determining.

 Before we analyze and present the actual traffic, our technology is monitoring it by running a queue of challenges on each customer domain.
 For example, if someone visits a website and appears to be coming from a mobile device, an initial challenge might pick up that the visit actually has several browser extensions installed on this device.
 Since mobile devices do not allow for browser extensions, this raises a concern for potential malicious activity.
 Since this does not yet determine that this user is malicious beyond any doubt, additional challenges that follow will reveal additional information and ultimately determine their level of legitimacy.
 We can then share this information with the client so that they can decide how to address these behaviors and what it means for them.